disen-hu/FasterRcnn_FPN_DCN/README.md

 # FasterRcnn_FPN_DCN
-An implementation of FasterRcnn_FPN_DCN.
+* An implementation of FasterRcnn_FPN_DCN.
+* This repo use a synthetic atmospheric turbulence dataset.

-To do:
+# To do:
-1.translate code comments from Chinese to English.
+* 1.translate code comments from Chinese to English.
-2.split work in different folder
+* 2.split work in different folder
-3.upload dataset and trained weights.
+* 3.upload dataset and trained weights.